bridget72/559final/README.md

 5. load "wallWideDenseHigh",deselect `color changing 1` and do `texture mapping2`;
 6. load "wallWideDenseHigh",deselect `color changing 1` and do `texture mapping1`.

+In the illustration video, we only showed the 2D scene based on our 3D system, as the 3D renderer could not handle projection-scaled translation.
+To reproduce the video content, set RigidBody boolean attribute to <false> (can comment line 33 & uncomment line 32).
+Otherwise, this source code draws box having the measurement ratios and color of the corresponding body.

 Also, we mainly tested the performance of our SPHash, sleeping bodies, and constraint stabilization using factory.
 BaumGarte feedback failed to perform well so we suggest to turn the stiffness off.